Skip to main content

 Endpoint to verify registered credentials

-To check whether a credential is registered, send a GET request to the crawler.prod.judit.io/credentials endpoint, including the customer_key parameter that corresponds to the credential you want to look up.
+To check whether a credential is registered, send a GET request to the crawler.production.judit.io/credentials endpoint, including the customer_key parameter that corresponds to the credential you want to look up.
 The response will return every credential available in the vault associated with the queried customer_key.
 The credential_status field indicates the status of each credential:

 • active: Credential registered and active.